CQ Noodle & Bubble Tea

 Every bowl of noodles comes with a couple leaves of baby bok choi, your perfunctory vegetable intake.

 Non-noodle dishes include a wonderful hot and sour soup: an opaque, garnet broth with wontons or dumplings lurking beneath the surface.
 The steam buns are not as consistently cloud-like as other versions in the city, but are still good accompaniments.
 There are also several side dishes available that don’t appear on the printed menu, or at least not in the English text.
-For instance there is an interesting style of dried bean curd, with thin sheets folded on themselves, pressed, and sliced to reveal a beautiful woodgrain pattern.
+For instance there is an interesting style of dried bean curd, with thin sheets folded on themselves, pressed, and sliced to reveal an attractive woodgrain pattern.
 The narrow crevices hold a spicy, nutty sauce rich with sesame.

 Whatever you order, you will be asked how spicy you like it.
 “Medium spice” provides a stimulating chili heat.
 The peculiar, mouth-watering effect of the Sichuan pepper is present, but more like a grace note than a trumpet blast.
 A few times I deigned to order “spicy” but found it indistinguishable from “medium”.
 Suspecting a conspiracy to protect me from the full force of the Sichuan pantry, I finally asked for “super spicy” noodles.
 Here was the chili heat that made my lips throb as if I had kissed a frying pan, and the electric tingling of Sichuan pepper.
 If you go this route I suggest you prepare one napkin to dab the sweat from your brow, and another with which to blow your nose afterwards.
 You will leave the restaurant with a radiant glow and a mild high.